PetarZecevic/eloquent-javascript/chapter_4/README.txt

 	- Arrays have an indexOf method that tries to find a given value (in this case, the event name) in the array and returns the index at which it was found or -1 if it wasn’t found.
+	- Array method lastIndexOf works as indexOf with modification that it starts the search from the last element of the array.